amieya512/SQL-Layoff-Dataset-Cleanup/README.md

-# SQL Data Cleaning Project
+# SQL Layoff Dataset Cleanup

 ## Project Overview
 This project involves cleaning a layoff dataset using SQL techniques.
 The goal was to prepare the data for analysis by handling issues such as missing values, duplicates, and standardizing data formats.